-As of May 2021 page experience signals are going to be factored into Google’s search ranking algorithm.
+As of May 2021 (*see update at bottom of article) page experience signals are going to be factored into Google’s search ranking algorithm.
 These signals are designed to measure how users perceive the experience of interacting with a website, and further reinforce the need to offer users a good experience.

 So what does the page experience update entail?

 Google has seven search signals for page experience assessment.
 These range from mobile friendliness, safe and secure browsing including the use of https:// and ensuring there are no intrusive interstitials through to the newer Core Web Vital signals of loading, interactivity and visual stability variables.

 It is the introduction of Core Web Vitals in the last year that has been a novel ‘heads up’ by Google to SEOs and website owners of changes afoot, where in the past, major algorithm updates have happened with no warning whatsoever.
 We have had a year to get our heads around this, but as our recent research into the top 500 UK ecommerce sites showed many websites have been slow to take action (the pandemic wouldn’t have helped progress either!) so you’re not alone if you’re only just getting started with this!

 Core Web Vitals are all about improving user experience.
 The three components (loading, interactivity and visual stability) concentrate on the mobile experience (and will only impact mobile rankings, for now!) and offer performance measurements for site speed.

 For the first time Google will also be incorporating actual user experience data (field data) as well as lab data into their results.
 So whilst we should always be improving things for the user, this methodology will really make everyone sit up and take notice!

 Also a major first, Google has released not only the attributes, but also ‘what a good page looks like’ in Core Web Vitals terms so that we can all start benchmarking performance and improving what needs to be improved.